 Wind pipe injuries

-A chicken bone can get stuck in the dog's esophagus, which is the tube that food travels through to reach the stomach, according to the FDA.
+A chicken bone can get stuck in the dog's esophagus, which is the tube that food travels through to reach the stomach.
 The dog may gag to remove the bone.
-Another danger includes if your dog inhales a small piece of bone, blocking the windpipe.
+Another danger occurs when your dog inhales a small piece of bone, blocking the windpipe.
 Your dog will not be able to breathe.
 This injury is an emergency and you should take your dog to the veterinarian.

 A chicken bone left undigested can become impacted in the intestines, blocking the dog's digestive system.
-According to the Michigan Humane Society, this blocks gases and other materials from escaping the dog's body, leading to blood toxicity.
+This blocks gases and other materials from escaping the dog's body, leading to blood toxicity.

 Possible intestinal tract damage includes symptoms of vomiting, rectal bleeding, discharge from rectum, diarrhea, constipation and sensitivity in your dog's abdomen.
-If you dog ingested chicken bones recently and shows these dog bone splinter symptoms, or any other problems, call your veterinarian, recommends the American Kennel Club.
+If your dog ingested chicken bones recently and shows these dog bone splinter symptoms, or any other problems, call your veterinarian, recommends the American Kennel Club.